Cara-Jo/cojorado/_posts/articles/2015-02-03-that-one-time-i-wrote-an-app-for-a-watch.md

 ### 3. Metabolic Equivalent

-There's this thing called a MET or metabolic equivalent.
-This is defined as the ratio of metabolic rate during a specific physical activity to a reference metabolic rate, set by convention to 3.5 ml O2·kg−1·min−1.
+There's this thing called a MET or [metabolic equivalent](http://en.wikipedia.org/wiki/Metabolic_equivalent).
+This is defined as the ratio of metabolic rate during a specific physical activity to a reference metabolic rate, set by convention to 3.5 ml O<sub>2</sub>·kg<sup>−1</sup>·min<sup>−1</sup>.

 What?

-All I know is that there is a chart that assigned s a MET to an activity, running is an 8 on the MET scale.
+All I know is that there is a chart that assignes a MET to an activity, running is an 8 on the MET scale.

-{% highlight css %}
+{% highlight c %}
 /* Activity Metabolic equivilent*/ activityMET = 8;
 {% endhighlight %}